Kahsolt/YouroQNet/README.md

 | 2 | hate  |
 | 3 | sad   |

-⚠ When dataset is extremely small, any model will be like a word counter.
+⚠ When dataset is extremely small, any model will behave just like a word counter.

 ### Quickstart